-Malasana is one of the basic Yoga poses to stretch and strengthen the lower body.
-The muscle groups it focuses on are the Thighs, Hamstrings, Groin, Lower back.
+Garland Pose is one of the basic Yoga poses to stretch and strengthen the lower body.
+The muscle groups focuses are on the Thighs, Hamstrings, Groin, Lower back.
 It also serves to improve your balance and works out all the smaller muscles as you hold stability in the pose.
 It also elongates the spine and relaxes the lower back muscles.
+You can always make use of props for support at first so you can do the pose in a way that’s not painful.
+Then work over gradually to slowly wean yourself from the props by lowering them little by little.
+It can be a long process, but it works and is important for your long-term mobility and for pain prevention.

 Come to stand with your feet about mat’s width apart.